 A Medium Green shading is allocated to revenue streams stemming from fertilizer products and services that feature technology that supports the transition to decarbonized and climate resilient future.
-Yara's production of nitrate, nitric acid, NPK and other nitrogen chemicals which features approximately 90% less N_2O emissions and is also commercially available to third parties, is shaded Medium Green.
+Yara's production of nitrate, nitric acid, NPK and other nitrogen chemicals which features approximately 90% less N2O emissions and is also commercially available to third parties, is shaded Medium Green.
 The production of these fertilizers could be part of a 2050 solution, but is not yet Dark Green as, first, they require ammonia as input which is largely produced based on natural gas and, second, fertilizer production is ideally coupled with ultra-precision final application on the fields.
+In order to calculate Medium Green revenue, the value of the ammonia that is required for the nitric as well as the nitric acid produced in facilities with high emissions intensity has been subtracted.
+In addition, the value of ammonia that is produced with significantly reduced emissions based on hydrogen is added to the revenue shaded Medium Green.

 Light Green shadings are allocated to revenue streams that substantially improve climate impacts compared to business-as-usual, but do not in itself represent a bridging or long-term solution.
-Parts of Yara's business activities are industrial services and sales to clients outside of the agricultural business as well as chemicals that are sold to industrial clients.
-These revenues are shaded Light Green as Yara aims at improvements with urea, technical ammonium nitrate and calcium nitrate for industrial applications within mining applications, environmental solutions and industrial nitrates, solutions for NOx abatement for industrial plants and transport at both land and sea as well as AdBlue/Air1 a high concentration urea-based reagent used by heavy-duty diesel vehicles to reduce nitrogen oxide emission.
-Parts of these activities can feature substantial risks of lock-in and rebound and are rated Light Green, but could feature Light Brown elements if a more detailed analysis is conducted.
+Parts of Yara's business activities are industrial services and sales to clients outside of the agricultural business as well as chemicals and explosives' raw materials (civil and military purpose) that are sold to industrial clients and mining activities that are required for the production of nitrogen fertilizers.
+These revenues are shaded Light Green.
+While the production of nitric acid and respective NPK fertilizers etc. with low emission intensity are rated Medium Green, industrial applications of explosives' raw materials and chemicals can have adverse or limited environmental effects or used in carbon intensive sectors with higher risks of lock-in and are therefore seen as Light Green.
+Yara aims at improvements with Urea, technical ammonium nitrate and calcium nitrate for industrial applications within mining applications, environmental solutions and industrial nitrates, solutions for NOx abatement for industrial plants and transport at both land and sea as well as AdBlue/Air1 a high concentration urea-based reagent used by heavy-duty diesel vehicles to reduce nitrogen oxide emission.
+Parts of these activities can feature substantial risks of lock-in and rebound and are rated Light Green, but could feature Yellow elements if a more detailed analysis is conducted.

-In addition to parts of Yara's industrial services, Light Brown shadings are allocated to revenue streams from all other products, mainly from ammonia, Urea and third party products.
-Revenues shaded Light Brown include the ammonia value of the nitrogen component in the products at market reference price.
+In addition to parts of Yara's industrial services, Yellow shadings are allocated to revenue streams from all other products, mainly from ammonia, Urea and third party products.
+Revenues shaded Yellow include the ammonia value of the nitrogen component in the products at market reference price and nitric acid with high emissions intensity.
 While CICERO Green recognizes the role fertilizers play in a decarbonized society, the 2050 solution should allow for a zero emission solution, zero emission input materials (e.g., ammonia) and ultra-precision application of fertilizers by the agricultural end users.